 There are the traditional dai pai dongs, Hong Kong’s vanishing open air street restaurants, cha chaan tengs, family friendly traditional tea houses selling Hong Kong’s take on western cuisine, fresh Dim Sum parlours some still serving from metal trolleys and specialty shops selling egg tarts, steamed milk pudding, wonton noodles, seafood and congee.

-There’s so much that I’ve written a Hong Kong Must Eats comprehensive list of the best places to eat in Hong Kong with kids.
+There’s so many foods to stuff you face, check out our Hong Kong Must Eats comprehensive list of the best places to eat in Hong Kong with kids.

 Best time to visit Hong Kong with kids